Andrea Roman-Alfaro, Ph.D.

 ¡Hola!

-I come from the territories that are now called Peru.
-I was born and raised in the coastal province of Callao, but my family roots are in the Peruvian northern Andes, northern Lima, and the south of Spain.
-I grew up in Callao and, at the same time, was immersed in the Andean practices and traditions of my grandmother and her siblings at a young age.
-I currently reside in Tkaronto, the treaty lands and territory of the Mississaugas of the Credit First Nation and the traditional territory of the Huron-Wendat and the Haudenosaunee peoples.
+I was born and raised in the coastal province of Callao.
+My family roots are in the Peruvian northern Andes, northern Lima, and the south of Spain.
+I have lived in Norway, the United States and Tkaronto [Toronto] in Canada.
+I currently reside in Albuquerque, the traditional territories of the Pueblo of Sandia.

 Picture